aws-samples/amazon-transcribe-post-call-analytics/docs/generative_ai.md

 # PCA and Generative AI

 Post-Call Analytics has an optional step in the step function workflow to generate insights with generative AI.
-PCA supports [Amazon Bedrock](https://aws.amazon.com/bedrock/) (Titan or Anthropic models) and [Anthropic](https://www.anthropic.com/) (3rd party) foundational models.
+PCA supports [Amazon Bedrock](https://aws.amazon.com/bedrock/) (Titan or Anthropic models) and [Anthropic](https://www.anthropic.com/) (3rd party) foundational models (FMs).
 Customers may also write a Lambda function and provide PCA the ARN, and use any FM of their choice.

 PCA also supports 'Generative AI Queries' - which simply means you can ask questions about a specific call.
 These queries appear in a chat-like window from within the call details page.